 The big difference I’ve noticed between the US and here, and an area where I’ve tried to fight back a lot in India, is with regard to notice periods.
 In the US it’s just two weeks versus the three months we have here.
 That negatively impacts both the hiree and the hirer, in my opinion.

 From the perspective of the hiree, two weeks to leave your existing company for a better opportunity is beneficial because a lot of new companies aren’t willing to wait for three months to fill their vacancies.
 It negatively impacts choice.

 The shorter notice also prevents both companies and employees from becoming overly dependent on each other.
-With the knowledge that you can both fill a position and find a new job in just two weeks, this promotes stability and balance as no single employer or employee is unhealthily powerful.
+The knowledge that you can both fill a position and find a new job in just two weeks, promotes stability and balance as no single employer or employee is unhealthily powerful.

 At Quintype we did try and reduce the notice period to just a month but we found that put us at a significant disadvantage.
 People could leave us in just a month but when we tried to hire we had to wait three months because the hiree’s old company still had a three-month policy.

 We see that, apart from L&T Infotech and Adobe, you’ve spent much of your career at startups.
 Was this intentional and strategic?

 I don’t know if I gave it too much thought to be honest.
 I was clear that I didn’t want to do client servicing quite early in my career and preferred working on products.
 That seemed more challenging and exciting so it drove my decision-making.